zhou-ran/workflows/DropSeq_processing/README.md

 All config information was stored in `config.yaml`.
 including:
- - the format and location of fastq file format.
+ - The format and location of fastq file format.
  - The location and version of soft and script.
  - Genome, genome index and annotation files.
  - Output dir and temporary dir.